-In Response to Recent News About Admissions Scam
+In Response to the Admissions Scandal

 Undoubtedly you have heard about the recent admissions scandal in which authorities say the parents of some of the nation’s wealthiest and most privileged students sought to buy spots for their children at the big-name universities.
 I can assure you I am as shocked and sickened by this news as you are.
 It’s unbelievable to think that parents would go to such extremes to get their kids in to the big-name colleges.It’s also hard to grasp that there are people out there like William Rick Singer who are cheating the system.